WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Precocious Crush: Has a very obvious one on McGillis, who is at least fifteen years her senior, and looks forward to being his wife.
 This gets much more disturbing when he starts encouraging it to ensure that he still has a lock on her inheritance.

 - Proper Lady: She prides herself in being one.
 Her older brother disagrees.
+Her quest to be a Proper Lady involves learning to make tea, never mind the whole Seven Stars of Gjallarhorn ancestry.

 - Spanner in the Works: Her Interrupted Suicide leaves a wound on McGillis' hand by having his hand impaled by a dagger, which catches up when he's fighting against Gaelio.
 It takes Isurugi's Heroic Sacrifice to save him from getting finished off by Gaelio.